John Knox House

 Visiting Tips

-2: It won’t take more than an hour to view this attraction so plan other activities if you’re visiting the city centre such as Mary King’s Close located a short distance up The Royal Mile.
-Check out my Edinburgh guides for more ideas.
+2: It won’t take more than an hour to view this attraction, so plan other activities if you’re visiting the city centre, such as Mary King’s Close located a short distance up The Royal Mile.

 Tourist Information

-Back at the house, you can see that it has many features that were popular amongst the wealthy residents of Edinburgh in the 15th and 16th centuries, with a beautiful wooden gallery and ornate hand-painted ceilings (now faded but with colourful recreations dotted about the museum).
+Back at the house, you can see that it has many features that were popular amongst the wealthy residents of Edinburgh in the 15th and 16th centuries, with a beautiful wooden gallery and ornate hand-painted ceilings which are now faded, but there are colourful recreations dotted about the museum.

-You’ll find as much information about Mossman during your tour as you will about John Knox – possibly because he lived an equally (if not even more) interesting life.
-Although he was a successful and very wealthy man he got caught up in the religious turmoil of the reformation and eventually lost his job as master of the Royal Mint before losing all his possessions and being charged with treason in 1571.
+You’ll find as much information about Mossman during your tour as you will about John Knox, possibly because he lived an equally interesting life.
+Although he was a successful and very wealthy man, he got caught up in the religious turmoil of the Reformation and eventually lost his job as master of the Royal Mint before losing all his possessions and being charged with treason in 1571, and then executed in 1573.

-After Mossman’s death, the house was handed over to James VI of Scotland and was subsequently inhabited by a succession of wealthy residents until it gradually became derelict.
-Thankfully, Knox’s association with the building led to the Church of Scotland taking ownership and a program of restoration in the mid-19th century saw it begin a new life as a museum in 1853.
+After Mossman died, the house passed to James VI of Scotland, followed by a series of wealthy tenants, until it gradually fell into ruin.
+Thankfully, Knox’s association with the building led to the Church of Scotland taking ownership, and a programme of restoration in the mid-19th century saw it begin a new life as a museum in 1853.

-Bear in mind that John Knox House is quite small so you’ll struggle to make your visit last much more than half an hour, but on the other hand, the admission price is reasonable for a city centre attraction, so even though your visit will be short it’s still good value for money.
+John Knox House is quite small so you’ll struggle to make your visit last much longer than one hour, but on the other hand, the admission price is reasonable for a city centre attraction, so even though your visit will be short, it’s still good value for money.

 Things to Do